nicoletaDS/myFurniture/README.md

 A virtual store where customers can browse the catalog and select products of interest.
 The selected items may be collected in a shopping cart.
 At checkout time, the items in the shopping cart will be presented as an order.
 At that time, more information will be needed to complete the transaction.

-### Thechnologies:
+### Technologies:

-React.js, Redux
-Python, Django, Django Rest Framework, PostgreSQL
+React.js, Redux, Python, Django, Django Rest Framework, PostgreSQL

 ### Examples from the project